Bootstrapping Quantum Hamiltonians with Symmetry: Abstract

 \section{Abstract}

-We introduce a semidefinite relaxation method called Hamiltonian bootstrap which finds lower bounds to the ground state energy of a quantum Hamiltonian subject to Hermitian linear constraints, along with approximations of the corresponding ground state correlation functions.
-We show that symmetry can be used to significantly reduce both the memory and time requirements, and we include unitary, antiunitary, discrete, and continuous symmetries in our analysis.
-We demonstrate Hamiltonian bootstrap using the 1D Hubbard model and find quantitative agreement with both exact diagonalization and the Bethe ansatz.
+We describe a semidefinite relaxation method which finds lower bounds to the ground state energy of a quantum Hamiltonian subject to Hermitian linear constraints along with approximations of ground state expectation values.
+We show that symmetry can be used to significantly reduce the computational requirements, and we include unitary, antiunitary, discrete, and continuous symmetries in our analysis.
+We demonstrate our method using the 1D Hubbard model and find quantitative agreement with both exact diagonalization and the Bethe ansatz.

 \emph{Introduction}---Computing ground state properties of strongly interacting quantum many-body systems is a central problem in quantum chemistry, condensed matter theory, and high energy theory.
-Since the Hilbert space dimension generally grows exponentially with system size, exact diagonalization (ED) is practical only in very limited cases.
+Since the Hilbert space dimension scales exponentially with system size, exact diagonalization (ED) is practical only in very limited cases.
 Although there are many approximate methods such as density functional theory \cite{Hohenberg1964,Kohn1965}, density matrix renormalization group \cite{White1992,Verstraete2023}, dynamical mean field theory \cite{Georges1996}, or quantum Monte Carlo \cite{Prokof'ev1996,Suzuki1977,OFS2002,Alet2005}, each method is highly successful for certain problems but has difficulty for others.
 It is therefore still worthwhile to pursue new quantum many-body methods.